 More details of our Autumn 2019 scheme coming soon!

 Summer SPIN Scheme

-To start on or as close to the Induction Showcase Day in July 2019 as long as it works for both of you.
-In special circumstances, projects may be made available at different times of the year
+To start on or as close to the Induction Showcase Day in June 2019 as long as it works for both of you.
+In special circumstances, projects may be made available at different times of the year.

 The SPIN Showcase is an opportunity for the SPINterns to demonstrate the work that they have carried out during their placement.
 They will present a short ‘soap box’ presentation which will be followed by a poster exhibition.
 The event will be held during the UK Space Conference in July 2019.
 All SPINterns, with the support and agreement of their supervisors, are asked to produce a poster describing their work during their placement.
 If the work they are carrying out is sensitive, please contact Kathie Bowden so that a contingency plan can be put in place, although they would still be expected to describe the work in broad terms.
 This poster should be completed and produced during the placement, and where necessary, financially supported by the host, either in the form of providing materials, printing or related costs.
 The Showcase will be followed by a careers event.

 All host employers are asked to provide the successful candidate with an informal review at the end of their placement, with advice on how they could improve their CV, and a reference for their CV if requested.